gisquick/gisquick-doc/docs/installation/vagrant.rst

 ``dev/cache``
   directory for caching map tiles
 ``dev/publish``
-  directory for QGIS projects publishing
+  directory for QGIS projects publishing (this directory is crucial for :doc:`../project-publishing`)

 Created virtual machine can be accessed via ``ssh`` vagrant command (must be called also from source code root :file:`gisquick`